FAQs

 -

 Yes.
-Most often, we prescribe tirzepitide for its dual GLP-1/GIP action.
+Most often, we prescribe tirzepitide for its dual GLP-1/GIP action, and look forward to offering retatrutide as soon as it is legally available.

 However, we are fans of going low and slow.
 We often start with doses below the normal prescription level.
 And to be clear, we do have concerns about them regarding long-term safety, muscle loss, rebound weight gain, and the exit strategy.
 But we recognize that obesity is a serious health problem that needs to be addressed without undue delay and with medical assistance when needed.
 With close monitoring of muscle and fat mass, and when combined with proper nutrition and a structured exercise program, drugs like tirzepitide can be life-changing.